zachattack53534/blackjack/README.md

 # blackjack
-Python Blackjack Game that works in terminal
+Python Blackjack Game that works in terminal.
+I made this game so that I could play Blackjack offline.
+I hope you like it.